SDARSHINI2002/Book--Information-Website/README.md

-Book Key Element Website
+Book Information Website

-A visually engaging and interactive Book Key Element Website built using HTML, CSS, and JavaScript.
+A visually engaging and interactive Book Information Website built using HTML, CSS, and JavaScript.
 This project highlights key elements or features of a book, making it ideal for online book showcases, educational content, or personal reading portfolios.

 ⸻